rrooggiieerr/esphome-axaremote/README.md

 ### AXA Remote RV2900

 The original AXA Remote what was introduced in 2008 (or earlier?).
 It has a plastic frame and casing.
-It is unknow if it can be controlled by wire.
+It is unknown if it can be controlled by wire.
 If you have more information on this device let me know!

 ### AXA Remote 2.0